jamesjorissen/my-brilliant-portfolio/README.md

 First, I used the Bootstrap CSS Framework to create a mobile responsive portfolio.

-I created the following files files: index.html, portfolio.html and contact.html.
+I created the following files: index.html, portfolio.html and contact.html.

 Using Bootstrap, I developed my portfolio site with the following items: